Your Product Analysis:

 applying herbicide

-• Step 1: Determine how much Sonora you will need by first calculating the square footage of the treatment area.
-To do this you will need to measure and multiply the length and width of the target area.
-Sonara can be applied at a rate of 3/32 fl/ oz. to 1/4 fl. oz. in 1 gallon of water to cover 1,000 sq. ft.
+• Step 1: Determine how much Sonora you will need by measuring the square footage of the treatment area.
+To do this, you will need to measure the length and width of the target area in feet and multiply them together (length X width = square footage).
+For acreage, take the square footage and divide it by one acre (square footage / 43,560 sq. ft. = acres).
+Sonara can be applied at a rate of 3/32 fl. oz. to 1/4 fl. oz. in 1 gallon of water to cover 1,000 sq. ft.
 So, for example, if you had a 2,000 sq. ft. area to treat, you will need to mix 0.1875 to 0.5 fl. oz. of product in 2 gallons of water.

-• Step 2: Fill your sprayer tank halfway with water and then add the required amount of Sonora Herbicide based on your calculations to the sprayer and mix.
+• Step 2: Fill your sprayer tank halfway with water, then add the required amount of Sonora Herbicide based on your calculations to the sprayer and mix.
 You can then add any compatible surfactants, adjuvants, or drift control agents to the spray tank.
-Shake well until mixed and you are ready to apply.
+Shake well until mixed, and you are ready to apply.

 • Step 3: Spray the mixture to the target weeds or brush until wet but not to the point of runoff.
-Use a fan spray nozzle setting to evenly cover all of the targeted vegetation.
+Use a fan spray nozzle setting to cover the targeted vegetation evenly.

 Where to Use